dgurudot/tg/help/en-US/HELP-ADMIN-LEGACY-TOOLS.md

 choose a group under "Select a Group" and a feature under "Select a Feature", then choose **Add to Include** or **Add to Exclude**.
 The screen lists what the group already includes and excludes.
-For how the settings combine, see Feature rules (`feature-rules.md`).
+For how the settings combine, see Feature rules.

 ### Manage Services